openvstorage/automation-lib/README.md

-# Open vStorage integration tests
+# Open vStorage automation lib
-Open vStorage automated integration tests.

-Theses tests are written in Python.

-## Wiki

-The wiki with more information and how to use, edit, test and contribute your own autotests can be found [here](https://github.com/openvstorage/integrationtests/wiki).
+Contains a whole suite of helper methods that wrap around the OVS API

 ## Issue tracker

-The public issue tracker can be found [here](https://github.com/openvstorage/integrationtests/issues)
+The public issue tracker can be found [here](https://github.com/openvstorage/automation-lib/issues)